Novelty Search in Representational Space for Sample Efficient Exploration: Experiments

 In this environment specifically, our dynamics model might over-generalize for walls between rooms and can sometimes fail at first to try out transitions in the passageways between rooms.
 However, because our agent tends to visit uniformly all the states that are reachable within the known rooms, the $\epsilon$-greedy policy of our approach still ensures that the agent explores passageways efficiently even in the cases where it has over-generalized to the surrounding walls.

-We run the same experiments on the 4-room labyrinth domain as we do on the open labyrinth and report results in Figure~\ref{fig:walled_gridworld_results} and similarly show that our method outperforms the two baselines in this domain (random and count-based).
+We run the same experiments on the 4-room labyrinth domain as we do on the open labyrinth and report results in Figure~\ref{fig:walled_gridworld_results}.
+In both cases, our method outperforms the two baselines in this domain (random and count-based).